15 Military Friendly Colleges in Washington

 516 High St | Bellingham, WA 98225

-Western Washington University (WWU) is another military friendly college in Washington.
-The school has a recognized student veteran organization.
+Western Washington University (WWU) stands as another military-friendly college in Washington, featuring a well-acknowledged student veteran organization.

 Average Post 9/11 GI Bill Benefits Awarded